 We all know that sleep is important for overall good health.
 But you might not know just how much that statement is true.
 Sleep is when our bodies repair themselves and when our brains process all the things we learned and experienced the day before; depriving yourself of sleep can sabotage your weight, your memory, and may even put you at risk for conditions like high blood pressure and Type 2 diabetes.

 Meanwhile, the CDC says that one in three Americans don’t get enough sleep—a problem that has officially been declared a public health issue.
 This has some pretty serious health consequences, especially when it comes to pain.
-As Dr. Andrew Kerklaan, chiropractic doctor and founder of Dr. Kerklaan Therapeutics explains: “In chronic pain your sleep is impacted, which causes your mood and energy levels to diminish and your pain increases as a result.”
+As Dr. Andrew Kerklaan, founder of Dr. Kerklaan Therapeutics explains: “In chronic pain your sleep is impacted, which causes your mood and energy levels to diminish and your pain increases as a result.”
 It’s a classic snowball effect.
-“You get stuck in a cycle of pain and poor sleep and bad mood and energy and more pain,” he continues.
+“You get stuck in a cycle of pain, poor sleep, low mood and energy which leads to more pain,” he continues.

 So, the question is: How do we make sure we get adequate amounts of high-quality sleep?